zimmermanc/evident-automation/autoremediate/aws/cfn/cis-foundations-benchmark/README.md

 - [x] 3.12 Ensure a log metric filter and alarm exist for changes to network gateways (Scored)
 - [x] 3.13 Ensure a log metric filter and alarm exist for route table changes (Scored)
 - [x] 3.14 Ensure a log metric filter and alarm exist for VPC changes (Scored)
+- [ ] 3.15 Ensure appropriate subscribers to each SNS topic (Not Scored)